Helene-Normant/pimp_emoji/README.md

 # pimp_emoji

-chrome extension : Pop Up with textarea you write a sentence and discover it in emoji translation
+chrome extension : Pop up with textarea you write a sentence and discover it in emoji translation

 > Front end : pop up design + button for clear